 How do I set up automatic dividend reinvestment?

-Please note that we’re unable to disable automatic dividend reinvestment for retirement and custodial accounts at this time.
+We’re unable to disable automatic dividend reinvestment for Retirement and Custodial accounts at this time.
 Dividends may take up to 3-4 business days to be reinvested.

 Why wasn’t my dividend reinvested?

 There’s a number of reasons dividends may not be reinvested:

 - The equity is ineligible for dividend reinvestment.

 - The dividend was voided or reversed.

 - The market is closed, in which case your dividend will be reinvested on the next trading day.

 - You enrolled in our dividend reinvestment program after your investment’s record date.

 Related questions View all Invest